YMCA Youth and Government: Ohio

 Ohio's YMCA Youth & Government program began in 1952 and reflects the idea that “democracy must be learned by each generation” The Ohio YMCA Youth & Government program provides high school and middle school students with a unique opportunity to become acting state legislators, governors, lobbyists, lawyers, and committee chairs.
 The students simulate all phases and positions of the actual state government.
 These students are challenged with many of the issues our real legislators must face in their elected offices.

 The Ohio YMCA Youth & Government program was led by Ohio-West Virginia Area YMCA from 1952 until 1970 when the Ohio-West Virginia Area Council ceased to operate program in the 1970s as the Ohio-West Virginia Area YMCA and the State YMCA of Michigan became the Great Lakes Region YMCA.
 In 1972 the Great Lakes Region YMCA appointed an Executive of what was called the West Virginia-Ohio YMCA, operated by the Great Lakes Region to run the YMCA Youth & Government and HI-Y programs throughout the states of West Virginia and Ohio.
 The Great Lakes Region continued to support these programs into the 1980s.
 In 1984 a new Ohio-West Virginia YMCA is chartered by the National YMCA.
 At the end of 2012 the Ohio-West Virginia YMCA made the decision to no longer be a YMCA and chose to return their charter to Y-USA, at this time the Ohio Alliance of YMCA's began operating the Ohio YMCA Youth & Government programs.

 In 2015, under the leadership of director Charlie Myers, Ohio YMCA Youth & Government held its first middle school conference.
 The next year, the decision was made to split the high school program into two conferences due to an explosion in membership from 2013 to 2016.
 In 2016 Ohio adopted the YMCA Youth and Government name, to follow the YMCA of the USA adopted name.

-Currently the Ohio YMCA Youth & Government program is serving nearly 1000 students a year, in 2013 the program was only served 125 students.
+Currently the Ohio YMCA Youth & Government program is serving nearly 500 students a year.